Ensemble Variational Fokker-Planck Methods for Data Assimilation: Acknowledgement

 \section{Acknowledgement}

 We thank Dr. David Higdon for helpful discussions on statistics.
+We thank the rest of the members of the Computational Science Laboratory at Virginia Tech for their continued help and support.

-This work was supported by DOE through award ASCR DE-SC0021313, by NSF through award CDS\&E--MSS 1953113, and by the Computational Science Laboratory at Virginia Tech.
+Funding: This work was supported by the Department of Energy [ASCR DE-SC0021313]; and the National Science Foundation [CDS\&E--MSS 1953113].